-- 4.5 Again, in the absence of INI, where the application has disclosed previous armed services employment, or such employment has been discovered, a check must be carried out with the relevant service. - 4.6 Upon discovery that there is information held elsewhere within the UK not provided for within INI or where access to INI has not been granted then the request for information should be extended to include that force area where the information is held. - 4.7 Any positive 'traces' on INI must be followed up with a formal request to the relevant Force(s) Vetting Unit (regardless of whether that force area was identified on the applicant's documentation) giving relevant details of the trace obtained via INI along with the core details of name, date and place of birth, to facilitate the further search.
-It is recommended that the relevant record held on INI should be transferred into a 'PDF' or 'word' document and forwarded to the force(s) which holds the information requested. - 4.8 The request should be by way of secure email using the generic .pnn police email address system.
+- 4.5 Again, in the absence of PND, where the application has disclosed previous armed services employment, or such employment has been discovered, a check must be carried out with the relevant service. - 4.6 Upon discovery that there is information held elsewhere within the UK not provided for within PND or where access to PND has not been granted then the request for information should be extended to include that force area where the information is held. - 4.7 Any positive 'traces' on PND should, where necessary, be followed up with a formal request to the relevant Force(s) Vetting Unit (regardless of whether that force area was identified on the applicant's documentation) giving relevant details of the trace obtained via PND along with the core details of name, date and place of birth, to facilitate the further search. - 4.8 The request should be by way of secure email using the generic .pnn police email address system.
 Use of fax and post should be avoided. - 4.9 All forces should create a single vetting email address and vetting single point of contact (SPOC) to receive and coordinate all requests from other forces. - 4.10 All material and/or information and/or intelligence to be revealed should be returned to the Force Vetting Unit who made the request.
 It is the responsibility of the requesting force to decide upon the relevance of the information.
 All material provided must be treated in accordance with the Data Protection Act and the 5x5x5 intelligence grading restrictions (for DPA purposes the force responding to the request remains the Data Controller and therefore, retains legal responsibility for any breaches of DPA relating to any further distribution or disclosure of material provided and therefore, 5x5x5 restrictions must be made clear to the receiving force). - 4.11 All forces should respond to the request for information within the ACPO National Vetting Working Group (NVWG) Service Level Agreement of 14 calendar days.
 The response, and request, should be through the preferred option of secure e-mail as above. - 4.12 In addition, if there is any record that another force has, or may have, information or intelligence on that individual, then the existence of such information should be disclosed to the requesting force. - 4.13 If through the examination of force records the existence of relatives or associates with information or intelligence held on them is discovered, this should be disclosed to the requesting force.